xizhonghua/GreenDC-Summary/papers/Hermenegildo-paper-publish.md

 - Keeping CS conference
   - keep it, but some kind of merge of conferences with journal is needed
   - e.g., the merge of International Conference on Logic Programming (ICLP) with the journal THeory and Practice of Logic Programming (TPLP).
-  - alternative approach: conference recommends paper to journal
+  - alternative approach: conference recommends papers to journal